Notifications

 Step 2 – Add market details

-Provide specific customer service details.
-International sellers that onboard can provide their U.S. tax ID (if they have one) and their corresponding legal business name in the U.S.
+Provide your customer service details.
+If you’re an international seller, you can provide your U.S. tax ID (if you have one) and your corresponding U.S. legal business name.

 Step 3 – Manage fulfillment